Activity time: 10 minutes

 Description of Activity

-This high-energy activity is a variation of traditional freeze tag, in which one person who is "it" runs around and tags others inside the boundaries of a large but defined space.
+This is a variation of freeze tag, in which one person who is "It" chases and tries to tag others inside the boundaries of a defined space.
 Anyone tagged must stop and stand in a frozen position.
-"It" wins when everybody has been tagged and frozen.
-The last person tagged acts as "it" for the next round.
-Most versions of freeze tag include a way to unfreeze people: if two people who are free connect their arms together around a frozen person, that person is unfrozen and allowed to continue playing until tagged again.
+"It" wins if everybody has been tagged and frozen.
+The last person tagged acts as "it" for the next round (or you may switch up who is “it” regularly throughout play).
+Most versions of freeze tag include a way to unfreeze people.

-In this Amazing Grace version, the player acting as "it" is called "conscience."
-All other players are "temptations," so the conscience is always working to overcome temptations.
+In this Amazing Grace version, the player acting as "it" is called "Action."
+All other players are "Impulses.”
+Choose who will be Action first and ask this person to close their eyes.

 Lower-energy approach: Limit youth movement to walking.
 Set a rule that all must have at least one foot on the ground at all times.